-As Ultrabooks continue to get smaller and more powerful, the likes of the Asus ZenBook 3 are a perfect example of the progress they’ve made.
-Who wouldn’t want a more portable computer that’s powerful enough to handle most everyday workloads?
-It’s a compelling sales pitch made by the likes of Apple and its MacBook, or Dell with the XPS 13.
+In 2018, the best Ultrabooks are thinner, lighter and more powerful than ever before, and devices like the Asus ZenBook 3 are a perfect example of the progress they’ve made.
+Who wouldn’t want a more portable laptop that’s powerful enough to handle most everyday tasks?
+It’s a compelling sales pitch made by the likes of Dell’s XPS 13 and the Apple MacBook and the Dell XPS 13.

 Here is the Asus Zenbook 3 configuration sent to TechRadar for review: